develax/RazorExpress/README.md

 When I just started to dive into the world of **Node.js** after years of working with [ASP.NET MVC](https://docs.microsoft.com/en-us/aspnet/core/mvc/overview) I couldn't find any **view template engine** that was as convenient, elegant, concise, and syntactically close to native HTML as [Razor](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/layout).
 I may be exaggerating its merits and maybe it's all just a matter of habit, but I decided to try to create something similar for **Node.js** & **Express** library.
 I must say that I was able to find the closest to **Razor** supported library, but some points were quite different from **Razor** which I was used to and they just looked much less concise and convenient to me (like layouts and partial blocks, for example).
 So, let's proceed to the description of my creation... my first **JavaScript** creation actually.

-A quick example
+Quick Start
 ===
-Let's first look at the simple example of **Razor-Express markup**, which will allow you to form the first perception, and then we will dive into the details.
+Let's first quickly look at the key concepts and terms.

+What is View Template?
+---
+In most cases when building an HTML page we want to display some data on it.
+To perform this task, we need the data itself and the page template that defines the rules (through a special markup language) for displaying this data in HTML format.
+The page template is usually referred to simply as a **"view"** and the data is referred to as a **"view model"** or just **"model"**.
+So, this is what is usually called *"view templating"*.
+This consept is used for separating concerns within a web application, for more details [read this](https://docs.microsoft.com/en-us/aspnet/core/mvc/overview).

+What is View Template Engine?
+---
+The engine allows you to create HTML pages based on the model data and the view template.
+In other words it can understand the view template markup laguage and knows how to apply your model data to it to get the HTML page you need.

+What is Razor-Express
+---
+Razor-Express is a view template engine which can understand *Razor-like markup language* syntax.
+It is intended to be used with the [Express library](https://expressjs.com/) but also can be used with any other library or purpose.

+> To get more about using template engines with Express read [their guide](https://expressjs.com/en/guide/using-template-engines.html).

+Examples
+---

-In this example we will display all the days of the week and the title.
-To do this we will create the view markup and the model.
+Now when you've got the idea let's look at two simple examples of using **Razor-Express markup**, which allow you to form the first perception before going into details.
+Our task here is to get an HTML to display all the days of the week and the title.
+To do this, we need to create a *model* and a *view* template.

 The **model** is just a *JavaScript object*:
 ```js
 const model = {
     title: "Names of the Days of the Week",
     days: ['Sunday', 'Monday', 'Tuesday', 'Wednesday', 'Thursday', 'Friday', 'Saturday']
 };
 ```
-The **view** is just a HTML markup mixed with JavaScript syntax (exactly what is called *Razor-like markup* or *Razor-Express*):
+The **view** is a HTML markup mixed with JavaScript syntax (more in the Razor-Express syntax paragraph):
 ```HTML+Razor
 <h3>@Model.title</h3>
 <ul>